BUDGETUnion Budget 2021: Impact on Individual Tax payers

 Union Budget 2021: Impact on Individual Tax payers

-Let’s Know How the Union Budget 2021 impact on individual Tax Payers.
+Let’s Know How the Union Budget 2021 Impacts on Individual Tax Payers.
 The Union Finance Budget 2021 has been passed recently by the central government.
-With a mix of benefits and with a motive to expand the tax base, here are the impacts which the finance budget for 2021 has created on the individual tax payers of the country.
+With a mix of benefits and a motive to expand the tax base, here are the impacts that the finance budget for 2021 has created on the individual taxpayers of the country.

-As per Union Budget 2021, All the senior citizens being individual tax payers above the age of 75 years and having only the following source of income:
+As per Union Budget 2021, All the senior citizens are individual tax payers above the age of 75 years and have only the following source of income:

 − Pension

-− Interest income (from the same bank where pension is credited)
+− Interest income (from the same bank where the pension is credited)

 Will not be required to file their Income Tax Returns.
 The relevant authorities will deduct tax (TDS) wherever applicable, and remit the same.